|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Bell in Buffalo, New York.
-Delivered to the U. S. Army Army Air Force (USAAF) as P-39.
+Delivered to the U. S. Army Army Air Force (USAAF) as P-39D-15-BE Airacobra Serial Number 41-6951.
 Disassembled and shipped overseas to Australia and reassembled.

 Assigned to the 5th Air Force (5th AF), 8th Fighter Group (8th FG) "Cyclone's Flying Circus", 80th Fighter Squadron "The Headhunters".
 Assigned to pilot Lt.
 Charles Faletta.
 Nicknamed "Erminie".

-On May 1, 1942 one of six P-39s that took off from Antill Plains Airfield near Townsville on a flight bound for Port Moresby.
-Faletta was leading the formation with his wingman P-39F 41-7215 piloted by Lt.
+On May 1, 1942 took off from Antill Plains Airfield near Townsville pilioted by Lt.
+Charles Faletta on a flight bound for 7 Mile Drome near Port Moresby as one of six Airacobras led by Faletta with his wingman P-39F 41-7215 piloted by Lt.
 Harvey.
 The formation included also included P-39F 41-7216 piloted by Lt.
 Yundt and P-39F piloted by Lt.
 Love.